acolomb/elf-mangle/README.md

 blob data.
 The same effect could be achieved using the `--define` option, but without plausibility checks and without the convenience of a human-readable number representation.

+### Adding Post-Processing Functions ###

+Post-processors in *elf-mangle* allow arbitrary validation and adjustment steps to be carried out on the output binary image.
+They have access to the complete blob data, as well as the list of contained fields, with all layout transformations and overrides already applied.
+Any changes made in a post-processor will affect what is written to the output image file and also pretty-printed on request.

+To use this, a function named `get_custom_post_processors()` should be provided in `custom_post_process.c`, returning a `NULL`-terminated list of `post_process_f` function pointers.
+These functions will be called in the listed order, each with the resulting blob from the previous one.
+The first `NULL` value in the list will stop post-processing, so optionally suppressing further steps can easily be facilitated by clearing an entry in the list.

+A possible application, as provided in the example implementation, handles a special field within the symbol maps to hold a checksum of the data for verification.
+The stored CRC value should match the checksum calculated over the whole blob data, except for the checksum field itself.
+The example showcases both a verification and an update step to adjust the checksum field, resulting in an image which includes basic error detection against data corruption.

 Examples